A Numerical Rosenblatt Method for Forced Variable Independence: Introduction

 \subsection{Statistical Independence}

-A multivariate probability density $\rho(x, y)$ describes the likelihood over a multivariate space of real random variables $x$ and $y$.

-Variables $x$ and $y$ are either \textbf{dependent} or \textbf{independent}.
-Independence holds if and only if one-dimensional probability densities $f(x)$ and $g(y)$ (marginal distributions) exist such that $\rho$ equals their product (Fig.~\ref{fig:G2}).
+A multivariate probability density $\rho(x, y)$ describes the joint distribution over real random variables $x$ and $y$.
+Variables $x$ and $y$ are \textbf{independent} if and only if one-dimensional marginal densities $f(x)$ and $g(y)$ exist such that $\rho(x,y)=f(x)\,g(y)$ (Fig.~\ref{fig:G2}).

-Coordinate transformations can remove dependencies, analogous to finding eigenvectors and eigenvalues to determine "proper coordinates" for expressing $\rho$ (Fig.~\ref{fig:G2} shows a simple coordinate rotation).
-Such a transform (Rosenblatt) exists from a mathematical perspective, as demonstrated in Ref.~\cite{Rosenblatt1952}, functionally equivalent to the present technique (developed independently analytically, with novel numerical implementation).
+Coordinate transformations can remove dependencies, analogous to finding eigenvectors of a covariance matrix to reach statistically ``proper coordinates'' for $\rho$ (Fig.~\ref{fig:G2} shows a simple example: coordinate rotation).
+The general transform achieving independence — the Rosenblatt transform — exists for any absolutely continuous $\rho$, as demonstrated in Ref.~\cite{Rosenblatt1952}; it has also been employed for testing conditional independence~\cite{Song2009}.
+The present work provides explicit, sample-efficient numerical implementations of this transform targeting finite HEP event samples.